Chicago Closing Cost Calculator: Estimate What You May Net

 Listing fee (flat)-$1,995

-Note the significantly lower transfer taxes for suburban properties outside Chicago.
+Note the lower approximate transfer taxes for suburban properties outside Chicago.

 Neighborhood-Specific Examples